United States v. Harrison and the Future of Second Amendment Law:

-MC: So he wasn’t released with this decision.
+OA: So he wasn’t released with this decision.
 It was simply one indictment taken off the list.

 AW: I think that’s correct.

-MC: Thank you for that.
+OA: Thank you for that.
 Now we can get into some of the caselaw and the history, which is probably the most exciting part.
 You mentioned that the Supreme Court issued a new ruling last year called Bruen v.
 New York State Rifle and Pistol Association.
 There, the Court laid out some standards for when a firearm regulation violates the Second Amendment.
 What were some of those standards, and how did the parties in this case try to meet those standards?

 AW: Sure thing.
 Bruen was a very consequential decision.
 It was the first Second Amendment case that the Court had taken up in twelve years.
 District of Columbia v.
 Heller in 2008 was a watershed for the Second Amendment.
 There, the Court considered the question of whether the Amendment only protects a